usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-oas/step3/info.md

 ### Access petstore API via USP Core WAAP

 The port forwarding was changed accordingly that the traffic to the petstore API is now routed **via USP Core WAAP** (not port 8080 anymore - just use localhost with default port 80).

-Next let's again query a pet in an incorrect format as we did already before:
+Next, let's again query a pet in an incorrect format as we did already before.
+We expect this request to be blocked by Core WAAP (this incorrect request does not reach the petstore API backend):

 ```shell
 curl -sv http://localhost/api/pet/waapcat1
 ```{{exec}}

-This time you'll get an HTTP 400 response and will not see any request in the backend as this invalid call was intercepted by Core WAAP!
+This time you'll get an HTTP 400 (bad client request) response from Core WAAP and you will not see any request in the backend as this invalid call was blocked by Core WAAP!

 ```shell
 kubectl -n petstore exec pod/petstore \